-Important notice The Wealth Report (© Knight Frank LLP 2018) is produced for general interest only; it is not definitive and is not intended to give advice.
+The Wealth Report (© Knight Frank LLP 2018) is produced for general interest only; it is not definitive and is not intended to give advice.
 It must not be relied upon in any way.
 Although we believe that high standards have been used in the preparation of the information, analysis and views presented in The Wealth Report, no responsibility or liability whatsoever can be accepted by Knight Frank for the contents.
 We make no express or implied warranty or guarantee of the accuracy of any of the contents.
-As far as applicable laws allow, we do not accept responsibility for errors, inaccuracies or omissions, nor for loss or damage that may result directly or indirectly from reliance on or use of its contents.
+As far as applicable laws allow, we do not accepted presponsibility for errors, inaccuracies or omissions, nor for loss or damage that may result directly or indirectly from reliance on or use of its contents.
 The Wealth Report does not necessarily reflect the view of Knight Frank in any respect.
 Information may have been provided by others without verification.
 Readers should not take or omit to take any action as a result of information in The Wealth Report.
 Reproduction of this report in whole or in part is not permitted without the prior written approval of Knight Frank LLP.
-In preparing The Wealth Report, Right Frank does not imply or establish any client, advisory, financial or professional relationship.
-Through The Wealth Report, reither Knight Frank LLP is not authorised by the Financial Services Authority to undertake regulated activities (other than limited insurance intermediation activity in connection with property management).
-Knight Frank LLP also trades as Knight Frank.
-Knight Frank LLP is a limited liability partnership registered in England with registered number OC305934.
-Our registered office is 55 Baker Street, London, WIU 8AN, where you may look at a list of members' names.
-The Wealth Report is compiled from information contributed by various sources including Knight Frank LIP, its direct UK subsidiaries and a network of separate and independent overseas entities or practices offering property services Together these are generally known as "the Knight Frank global network".
-Each entity or practice in the Knight Frank global network is a distinct and separate legal entity.
-Its ownership and management is distinct from that of any other entity or practice, whether operating under the name Knight Frank or otherwise.
-In any event, no entity or practice operating under the name Knight Frank LIP) is liable for the acts or omissions of any other entity or practice.
-Nor does it act as an agent for or have any authority (whether actual, apparent, implied or otherwise) to represent, bind or oblige in any way any other entity or practice that operates under the name Knight Frank (including Knight Frank LLP).
-Where applicable, references to Knight Frank include the Knight Frank global network.
+In preparing The Wealth Report, Knight Frank the Aport, neither Knight Frank or any other person is providing advisory, financial or both services.
+In particular, Knight Frank LLP is not authorised by the Financial Services Authority to undertake regulated activities (other than limited insurance intermediation activity in connection with property management).
+Knight Frank LLP also trades as Knight Frank